klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ## Sending a Transaction with multiple signers<a id="sending-a-transaction-with-multiple-signers"></a>

-If the account's account key is AccountKeyMultiSig or AccountKeyRoleBased, the person who manages each key can vary.
+If the Klaytn account's account key is AccountKeyMultiSig or AccountKeyRoleBased, the person who manages each key can vary.

 This section describes how to collect signatures and send the transaction if there are multiple signers.

-To run this example, you need to update the account key of the account you use for testing with [AccountKeyWeightedMultiSig].
+To run this example, you need to update the account key of the Klaytn account you use for testing with [AccountKeyWeightedMultiSig].
 Please refer to [Account Update](#account-update) for how to update your account.

 ### Signing sequentially <a id="signing-sequentially"></a>